gtm-templates-knowit-experience/sgtm-dynamic-utm-resolver/README.md

 1. Add the Stape URL Builder template to your workspace.
 2. Create a new Stape URL Builder variable.
 3. Set the **Base URL** to the native `page_location` event data variable.
 4. Under **Queries**, add your extended UTMs.
-Set the Query Name to the exact UTM key (e.g., `utm_source_platform`) and the Value to your Dynamic UTM Resolver variable.
+Set the Query Name to the exact UTM key (e.g., `utm_source`) and the Value to your Dynamic UTM Resolver variable.

 <img src="Images/sgtm-dynamic-utm-resolver-url-builder.png" alt="Dynamic UTM Resolver - SGTM URL Builder" />